Service Level Agreement

 The benefits table (Schedule A) has been attached to the SLA.

-PLAN NAME SERENITY LITE SERENITY
+PLAN NAME SERENITY LITE PLAN SERENITY PLAN

 ANNUAL BENEFITS LIMITS IN NAIRA (per enrollee) 1,000,000 2,000,000